-The first day of fasting in 2017 is on the 27th of Mayand continues for 30 days until Sunday, the 26th of June.
-Eid ul-Fitr (26th of June) celebrates the conclusion of the thirty days of dawn-to-sunset fasting during the entire month of Ramadan.
+The first day of fasting in 2022 is on the 2nd of Apriland continues for 30 days until the 1st of May.
+Eid ul-Fitr (1st of May 2022) celebrates the conclusion of the thirty days of dawn-to-sunset fasting during the entire month of Ramadan.

 Note that in the Muslim